Key Appointments

 Biographical information is not available at this time.

-Chief Warrant Officer Jeremy Clark, CD
+Chief Warrant Officer Jeremy Barnwell, CD

-Pipe Major (Cpl) Alex Rocheleau
+Pipe Major (Sgt) Alex Rocheleau

 Biographical information is not available at this time.